 - Citrus Marinated Grilled Fish

-- 1½ teaspoons lime juice
+- 1 tablespoon lime juice

-- salt and freshly ground black pepper to taste
+- salt, freshly ground black pepper and granulated sugar to taste